fireship-io/fireship.io/content/lessons/ts-decorators-by-example/index.md

   });
 ```

-This is very easy to emulate with a method decorator because we can apply the function descriptor to Angular's equivelent `ngOnInit` and `ngAfterViewChecked` lifecycle hooks.
+This is very easy to emulate with a method decorator because we can apply the function descriptor to Angular's equivalent `ngOnInit` and `ngAfterViewChecked` lifecycle hooks.

 {{< file "ngts" "hook.component.ts" >}}
 ```typescript